 Dry Fractionation of Pulses to Produce High-Quality Protein Concentrate

-In the growing pursuit of sustainable nutrition, innovative processing techniques are transforming the production of plant-based protein concentrates.
+In the growing pursuit of sustainable nutrition, innovative food milling and processing techniques are transforming the production of plant-based protein concentrates.
 Simplicity is the name of the game, and Atritor is leading the way with a focus on the dry fractionation of pulses.
 This streamlined approach is not only revolutionising the industry but also aiding in the creation of high-quality, gluten-free protein concentrates.

 Contrasting Methods: Dry Fractionation vs. Wet Enrichment